Embark on an African adventure like never before as we unveil the top 7 best…

 Some chimpanzees have adopted arid areas like Senegal and Tanzania in savannas, swamp forests and open forests.
 Basing on their diet, forests contain perfect shelter and food for chimpanzees.

 Kibale forest National Park in Uganda inhabits the largest number of chimpanzees and is the most popular for chimpanzee trekking.
 Other areas include Ngamba island, Queen Elizabeth National Park, Murchison falls amongst others.

-Female chimpanzees reach the sexual maturity stage at the age of 10to 12 years.
+Chimpanzee facts and trek in Uganda: Female chimpanzees reach the sexual maturity stage at the age of 10 to 12 years.
 They engage in sexual practices not just for reproduction but also for social unity.
 Unlike humans, these female chimpanzees exhibit large pink swellings around the anogenital region as an alerting sign to the males that she is ready to mate.